 One of my least favorite parts about gardening is dealing with weeds!
 It seems like new ones pop up every day in my lawn and in our vegetable garden, and I’m hesitant to spray commercial weed killers.
 I’d love for the toddler and the puppy to be able to play in the grass without worrying about toxic chemicals, and I certainly don’t want any of that near the veggies we plan on eating!
-Luckily there are plenty of non-toxic ways to get rid of weeds.
+Luckily there are plenty of ways to get rid of weeds naturally.
 Here are my favorites!

-11 Non-Toxic Ways To Get Rid Of Weeds
+How To Get Rid Of Weeds Naturally

 Besides being potentially dangerous to children and pets playing outdoors, strong chemical herbicides can also contribute to water contamination.
 When it rains, those chemicals can end up washing away, polluting the sewer system and the groundwater.